kliuengineering/Vex24Q2_v4/README.md

 ## How it works

 This vex is equipped with a wifi module called ESP8266 (you can use any ESP wifi module), receiving signals from the server.
-The server watches people's body gestures and these gestures are sent to a remote computer vision model, which will send back numerical values that can only be understood by the vex.
+The server watches people's body gestures and these gestures are sent to a remote computer vision model, which will send back arm angles that are then converted to numerical data.
+These numerical data will be sent and understood by the vex.
 Afterwards, ESP8266 takes these numerical data from the server to instruct the vex to move.

 <img src="https://raw.githubusercontent.com/kliuengineering/Vex24Q2_v4/main/pics/overview.jpg" width="100%">